-Marc R. Kadish has served as Mayer Brown’s Director of Pro Bono Activities and Litigation Training since 1999.
-Marc oversees the firm’s global pro bono program, cultivating pro bono client relationships and opportunities that benefit society while providing the firm’s lawyers with training, professional development and fulfillment.
+Marc R. Kadish is Mayer Brown's Pro Bono Advisor.
+He served as Director of Pro Bono Activities and Litigation Training from 1999 to 2015.
+Marc oversaw the firm’s global pro bono program, cultivating pro bono relationships with firm clients and opportunities that benefit society while providing the firm’s lawyers with training, professional development and fulfillment.
 Marc also manages the firm’s contributions to legal organizations serving the public interest.

 For more than 20 years before joining Mayer Brown, Marc was a clinical law professor, teaching such subjects as evidence, criminal law and lawyering skills.
 During his career, he has conducted more than 60 jury trials and numerous bench trials before Chicago-area state and federal courts.